Ergonomic Monitor Stands / Mounts

 One of the worst things that you can do to your neck is to hold the telephone on your upraised shoulder while you use the computer, type, or write.
 This repetitive type strain on the muscles and nerves of the cervical region can have serious consequences.
 Phone accessories that raise the telephone to your ear help, but the muscles are still tensed and the neck is bent at an unnatural angle.

 Speakerphones are a much less dangerous option.
-Bluetooth (wireless) headsets are ideal for someone who uses the phone regularly, and can literally save you a great deal of headache.
+Bluetooth (wireless) headsets are ideal for someone who uses the phone regularly.
 The same holds true for mobile phones.
 If you frequently use a cell phone, a headset or speakerphone is not only safer to use while driving, but may reduce possible harmful radiation.

 Keeping these tips in mind can make your office job or computer usage more productive and less harmful on a daily basis.
-Perhaps one of the smartest habits that you can develop is simply listening to your body and knowing when to get up and move around or move on to a different task.
+Perhaps one of the smartest habits that you can develop is simply listening to your body.
+Get up and move around or move on to a different task.

-Remember that your body was not designed to sit for exceptionally long periods and works most efficiently when the joints are taken through their normal ranges of motion.
-Make a concentrated effort to stretch your body, (especially your neck, shoulders, and lower back) on a regular basis if you sit for hours during the day.
-Just like a high quality computer system, your hard working body will last a lot longer if you take the time to care of it.
+Remember that your body was not designed to sit for exceptionally long periods of time.
+Your joints need to be taken through their normal ranges of motion.
+Make a concentrated effort to stretch your body, (especially your neck, shoulders, and lower back).
+Do this on a regular basis if you sit for hours during the day.
+Just like a high quality computer system, your hard working body will last a lot longer if you take care of it.
+For more information about sitting affects on neck and back pain see this page.